Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 env:
   AZURE_FUNCTIONAPP_NAME: amsv3functionsxxxxxxxxxxxx  # set this to your application's name
   AZURE_FUNCTIONAPP_PACKAGE_PATH: 'Functions'    # set this to the path to your web app project, set to '.' to use repository root
-  DOTNET_VERSION: '5.0.400'              # set this to the dotnet version to use
+  DOTNET_VERSION: '7.0.x'              # set this to the dotnet version to use
-  DOTNET_VERSION_WORKER: '3.1.409'       # set this to the dotnet version to use to build the the Functions Worker Extension

 jobs:
   build-and-deploy: